Berencmgb/Frusko-s-Asp.Net-Core-Project-Builder/README.md

 to allow for saving to an SQL database.

 ## After Use - Additional setup
 The tool is designed to allow you to get right into developing.
-However, due to some faults if my own, some setup may be required.
+However, due to some faults of my own, some setup may be required.
 You might need to perform some of the following steps:
 - Take the IIS url for the API and place it in the {project}ApiConstants test host url - See ***Known Issues***
 - Create a database migration and update the database context.
 - Set startup projects in visual studio to web and api projects.